brijgogogo/wiki2/browsers/qutebrowser.md

 For example, if you bookmark multiple food recipe websites and use :open, you have to type the title or address of the website.
 When using quickmark, you can give them all names, like foodrecipes1, foodrecipes2 and so on.
 When you type :open foodrecipes, you will see a list of all the food recipe sites, without having to remember the exact website title or address.

+## Settings
+- See all key bindings
+  :bind